Strung000/DeTintX/README.md

 - [ReShade](https://reshade.me/)

 ### FYI
-- The default settings for this shader are my personal tunings to remove the horrendous puke green tint in Cyberpunk 2077 (which is actually more of a vomit yellow).
+- The default settings for this shader is tuned for removing the green tint in Cyberpunk 2077.
 Feel free to adjust the settings to your own liking.
-It should work in other games with similar color grading.
+- The installation process is the same for all games and ReShade installations.
 - There are 2 ways the shader can calculate what brightness to restore a certain pixel back to.
-"HSL Lightness" is the old pre-1.6 method, which works well in midtones and highlights but suffers from bad gradients and inaccurate shadows, causing more relatively bright colors like yellow to appear much darker when in shadow, sacrificing clarity.
-"Component Average" is a different method that is slightly less accurate but has good gradients and better color representation in the shadows.
-I prefer the look of Component Average, but if you notice any particularly bad color artifacts with this method, let me know and I can try to implement other methods.
+"HSL Lightness" is the old method, which works well in midtones and highlights but suffers from bad gradients and inaccurate shadows, causing hues that are percieved as "brighter" like yellow to appear much darker when in shadow.
+"Component Average" is a different method that is slightly less color-accurate but has good gradients and better shadows.
 - Pre-1.6 versions of this shader require [Color effects by prod80](https://github.com/prod80/prod80-ReShade-Repository) due to needing external HSL/RGB conversion functions to work properly.
-Since 1.6, I have implemented my own HSL/RGB conversion functions, so this is no longer a dependency.
+Since 1.6, proprietary HSL/RGB conversion functions have been implemented, so it is no longer a dependency.

 ### FEEDBACK/SUPPORT
 - Contact me thru Discord - @strung